 Joe Montana Football was Sega's first attempt to make a sports game on the Genesis console.
 Joe Montana was paid to use his likeness in the game.
 Sega did not have the rights from the NFL though, so there were no actual NFL teams in the games.
 Instead, teams were generic teams named after cities, and Joe Montana is the only actual NFL player in the game.

-Sega Bowl: Play 4 teams consecutively, each team tougher than the last, win all four and you win the championship.
+Sega Bowl: Play 4 teams consecutively, each team tougher than the last, win all four to win the championship.

-2 Minute Drill: Your team starts the game losing and on your own 20-yard line, and there are only two minutes left in the game.
-You must come back from behind to win.
+2 Minute Drill: The player's team starts the game losing and on their own 20-yard line, and there are only two minutes left in the game.
+The player must come back from behind to win.

-Offense: On offense you controlled the quarterback, and there is a helmet cam to show where the receiver is when it is a pass play.
-You can switch between receivers.
-When you have the ball you can dive or lower your head to try to break tackles.
+Offense: On offense the player controls the quarterback, and there is a helmet cam to show where the receiver is when it is a pass play.
+The player can switch between receivers.
+When they have the ball they can dive or lower the quarterback's head to try to break tackles.

-Defense: On defense you had the ability to deliver a "bone-crushing" tackle that had the ability to injure the player with the ball or make them fumble.
+Defense: On defense the player has the ability to deliver a "bone-crushing" tackle that can injure the player with the ball or make them fumble.

-Penalties: Some penalties were called in this game: Offsides (being on the wrong side of the ball before the snap), Pass Interference (hitting a receiver before the ball gets to him), Delay of Game (failing to start an offensive play before the play clock expires).
-Penalties can be turned off, this means that they won't be called (Offsides will stop the play, but yards won't be lost) Playbook:
+Penalties: Some penalties are called in this game: Offsides (being on the wrong side of the ball before the snap), Pass Interference (hitting a receiver before the ball gets to him), Delay of Game (failing to start an offensive play before the play clock expires).
+Penalties can be turned off and this means that they won't be called (Offsides will stop the play, but yards won't be lost).

-Teams were divided into four categories: Top-Notch, Strong, Good, and fair.
+Teams are divided into four categories: Top-Notch, Strong, Good, and fair.
 There were 4 team in each category.
-Better teams were faster and could throw and kick farther.
+Better teams are faster and can throw and kick farther.
 There is no difficulty setting in this game, so playing as a weaker team is the only way to increase the challenge.

-Each team had an analysis and hints on beating them before the game, this was known as Joe's Game Plan.
+Each team has an analysis and hints on beating them before the game, this was known as Joe's Game Plan.